-On behalf of our team, we welcome your child(ren) to our daycare centre and BSO on the Mendelssohnlaan in Eindhoven.
+On behalf of our team, we welcome your child(ren) to our daycare centre and BSO at the Mendelssohnlaan in Eindhoven.
 We anticipate your child's different developmental phases.
-To do that properly, we work with a baby group, a toddler group, a playgroup and a BSO group for children aged 4 to 12.
+To do that properly, we work with a baby group, a toddler group, a pre-school playgroup (peuterspeelzaal) and an After School group (BSO) for children aged 4 to 12.
 Our location organises activities appropriate to your child's age and in line with their development.
 Our team is enthusiastic, committed and well-trained.